shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-07-greeter.md

 #

-In Solana's world program are stateless, which mean they doesn't store the value they act on.
-Then how our program can count the number of times its have been greeted ?
+In Solana's world, programs are stateless, which means they don't store the value they act on.
+Then how can our program keep count of the number of times it has been greeted ?

-We have to rely on another account to store data.
-Which why, we're going to create a new account, the **greeter account** owned by our program in order to store the `count` info.
+We have to rely on another account to store the data - Which is why we're going to create a new account, the **greeter account** (owned by our program) in order to store the `count` info.

 {% hint style="info" %}
-Solana program are stateless to store value we use account
+Solana programs are stateless.
+To store values we must use a separate account.
 {% endhint %}

 ----------------------------------